After seeing so many awesome photos taken with Ektar 100 online, I just had to try it out for myself.

 The first two pictures are my favorite because of the warm, golden colors.

-There have been a lot of changes with this roll of film.
-This is the first time I shot Portra 400 on a professional camera, got it developed by a professional film lab, and scanned and edited it myself.
+This roll of film marks a lot of firsts for me.
+It’s the first time I shot Portra 400 on a professional camera, had it developed by a dedicated film lab, and took care of the scanning and editing myself.

-I scanned the roll using the Plustek OpticFilm 8200i and converted the scans in Lightroom using Negative Lab Pro.
+For the digital side, I scanned the negatives with a Plustek OpticFilm 8200i and converted them in Lightroom using Negative Lab Pro.

 My third roll of film and the first one shot using my Yashica FX-D. I've used a 50mm f2.0, 28mm f2.8 and 135mm f2.8 for these shots.
 This was also my first roll developed at a professional lab in Brussels (Mori Film Lab).
 Their scans are just amazing quality!